MohcinBN/DiaaBlog/README.md

 Notes for to do, to not forget:

-- Refactor Photo and Video Controllers
+- Refactor Photo and Video Controllers -- "DONE"
-- Write feature tests for existing features (PestPHP).
+- Write feature tests for existing features (PestPHP) -- "DONE"

 After that all below features will be added with their Unit tests using PestPHP and TDD:

-- Add categories to posts.
 - Add replies to comments (From site owner).
 - Add notifications to admin in case someone comments on a post.
+- Add categories to posts.
 - Add newsletter functionality to the blog (ability to subscribe to newsletter, with ability to admin to export subscribers).
 - Add static pages management to the blog (about, contact, privacy policy, terms and conditions).
 - Add search functionality to the blog.